Benefits of working in health

 Not all disabilities are visible: some are not obvious and can make everyday life demanding for so many people.
 Hidden disabilities are a wide range of physical and mental conditions that range from speech impediment, reduced sight, bipolar, chronic fatigue syndrome, colitis, autism, depression, and many others.

-The NHS and care sectors are the UKโs largest employer โ with the NHS alone hiring around 1.4 million people, and caring for the whole of the population, which stands at roughly 67.44 million (2021 consensus.)
-That means that two per cent of our nation work for the NHS.
+The NHS and care sectors are the UKโs largest employer โ with the NHS alone hiring around 1.4 million people, and caring for the whole of the population, which stands at roughly 67.6 million (mid-2022 estimate from the Office of National Statistics).
+That means over two per cent of our nation work for the NHS.

 At times, working in health or care can be stressful, but organisations are committed to supporting their staff.
 When you join a health or care organisation, you will be provided with the training appropriate to the role so that you are equipped to manage what you are required to as a part of your role.